 Male students should not linger behind the women's dorms.
-Women students should not walk behind the men's dorms nor be in the quad-area grass in front of the men's dorms after dark unless there is a special event.
-Mixed groups may be at the pickleball and basketball courts and the quad pavilion after dark.
+Women students should not walk behind the men's dorms nor be in the quad area in front of the men's dorms after dark unless there is a special event.
+Mixed groups may be at the pickleball and basketball courts after dark.
 Women should use the sidewalk closest to Old Main.